We comply with the Association of Train Operating Companies code of practice which can be downloaded here.

 The majority of our stations have visual electronic display boards showing up-to-date train times.
 Audible announcements will be made at most stations publicising train running information and other relevant information to reassure you that you’re in the right place at the right time.
 All our trains have electronic screens and audible announcements so you are kept informed about your journey as you travel.

-When things go wrong and the train service is delayed or disrupted we will update industry systems to ensure a consistent message is shown on electronic media including nationalrail.co.uk, southeasternrailway.co.uk and also on pda and i-phone apps.
+When things go wrong and the train service is delayed or disrupted we will update industry systems to ensure a consistent message is shown on electronic media including nationalrail.co.uk, southeasternrailway.co.uk and also on our On Track travel app.

 We have internal procedures in place that aim to keep customerfacing employees regularly informed and updated so station and onboard staff will make announcements and pass on information they receive whenever possible.